 Originally created by Mr Genichi Taguchi, a Japanese engineer in the 1950s to help improve the quality of manufactured goods.
-Most CRO exponents rely on other methods as these tests need expert analysts and for some there use for advertising is not certain.
+Most CRO exponents rely on other methods as these tests need expert analysts.

 Also known as a Test Panel.
 This is the particular version of a test for a specific list or traffic source.

-A plain HTML link that does not involve graphic or special code and more trusted than a banner or graphic link.
+A plain HTML link that does not involve graphics or special code and more trusted than a banner or graphic link.

 Thank You Page

 The page your customer will see immediately after they have converted.
 If your visitor has bought then they are highly likely to perform another action especially if you give them an offer for purchasing.
 An offer code for a complementary Website, filling in a survey or sending an offer to a friend is worth testing.

 How long a visitor stays on a page.

 Simply the number of visitors that come to your site but not all traffic is the same.
 Segmenting your traffic and testing what works for that segment is the norm in Conversion Rate Optimisation (when you have the volume of traffic).
 Traffic from different sources can convert at radically different rates.
 Relevancy is often the key.
 Is that segment seeing what they want to see?
 If you have different sources of traffic then it is worth testing each independently.